 The Office of Survey Methods Research (OSMR) invites individuals to participate in research studies that help us evaluate and improve BLS surveys and products.

 Research studies occur periodically throughout the year.
 If you are interested in participating in one of our research activities — focus groups, interviews, usability tests — please contact Stella Godbolt, (202) 691-7524.

-We look for a wide variety of people to participate in our studies.
-Consult the individual study descriptions for specific eligibility criteria, or contact us directly (202-691-6782).
+We look for a wide variety of people to participate in our studies and each study is different.
+We will ask you some questions to determine your eligibility for specific studies.

 All information collected during the study will be kept confidential in accordance with federal regulations and will only be used to evaluate and improve BLS products.
 Participation in our research studies is always voluntary and participants may withdrawal at any time.